 Houston Bus Accident Attorney

 Bus accidents are on the increase in the Houston area and throughout Texas.
 It is interesting that in the 21st century, bus service are actually expanding as a means of travel between some of the larger cities in our state.
 Greyound, Megabus and now Vonlane operate between Houston, Dallas, Austin and San Antonio.
 With more bus usage, there are more accidents.
-If you or a loved one has been injured in a bus or van accident you should immediately contact a lawyer that is a personal injury specialist to advise you from the beginning of the investigation.
+If you or a loved one has been injured in a bus or van accident you should immediately contact a Houston personal injury lawyer to advise you from the beginning of the investigation.
 Immediately following a bus crash, the bus operator’s insurance company will begin working to lessen or defeat your claim and minimize your damages.
 You are entitled to hire your own counsel to protect your interests.

 There are different laws and regulations that apply to various buses.
 For instance, buses owned and operated by the Houston, Texas bus system Metropolitan Transit Authority of Harris County (METRO) have limitations of liability due to METRO being a governmental entity.
 METRO is subject to being sued when their bus drivers cause an accident, but the amount that can be obtained is limited by law.